 When it comes to growing food, the food is only as good as the seeds (makes sense, right?).
 So when I look for seeds, I try to find places to buy organic seeds or heirloom and non-GMO seeds when possible.
 I don’t have too many places around me that sell these in stores, so I tend to look for online seed shops.
 They often have a great variety of seed choices as well.

-I also want my garden to be a place that supports and protects biodiversity.
+I want my garden to be a place that supports and protects biodiversity.
 Increasingly, large multi-national seed companies have pushed to reduce the variety of seeds that farmers use and encouraged farmers to rely on the technologically-manipulated seeds these companies produce.

-While we don’t know the full effect of using GMO (genetically-modified seeds), we do know that biodiversity of seeds is decreasing significantly.
+While we don’t know the full effect of using GMOs (genetically-modified seeds), we do know that the biodiversity of seeds is decreasing significantly.
 Among other benefits, biodiversity increases the resilience of our food supply by ensuring food security in a year when a single disease or infestation might take out all of one type of crop.

-As you look to collect seeds for your future garden (no matter how big or small they are), check out some of these companies to find great organic, heirloom, and non-GMO seeds to fill your garden.
+As you look to collect seeds for your future garden (no matter how big or small they are), check out some of these online companies to find great organic, heirloom, and non-GMO seeds to fill your garden.